last-voice/mounty/README.md

 __Use _system key bindings_ to assign your magic key.__

-You can also bind some special key to summon a mount of a category of your choice.
+Besides the _magic key_ you can also bind some _special keys_ to summon a mount of a category of your choice.
 No magic than, but pure free will.

 For example, my config is like this: